ocaml-ppx/ocamlformat/HACKING.jst.md

 The base branch to work from is called `jane`.
 Create a branch off of `jane`.

-1. Take the patch you wish to support (i.e. some PR in `flambda-backend`).
-   Apply any changes to the `ocaml/parsing` directory to the files in `vendor/parser-standard`.
+1. Apply the parsing changes you need from `flambda-backend` to `vendor/parser-standard`.

+   In either case, when incorporating new support files from the compiler, consider whether than can be shared in `vendor/ocaml-common` rather than copied into each of the parser directories.
+This is typically the case if the support module doesn't depend on the parsetree.

+   * Option 1 (preferred): Use the `vendor/parser-jane/repatch.sh` script to
+     import all changes from the latest version of `flambda-backend` (presumably including the changes you are interested in).

+     This may pull in additional parser changes, which you can see by looking at the diff it creates.
+You aren't obligated to add styling for all new things, but it might be good to point out to the author of the relevant features that they have work to do here eventually, or make tickets.

+   * Option 2: Manually apply the relevant changes to `vendor/parser-standard`.
+     This option is worse because it means `parser-standard` no longer tracks a specific revision of the compiler's parser, and is likely to create conflicts when using Option 1 in the future.
 Remember: this "standard" parser should be as close as possible to the compiler's.
 Note that some files used by both parsers are stored in `vendor/ocaml-common` and may need to be updated.
-Further, when incorporating new support files from the compiler, consider whether than can be shared in that directory rather than copied into each of the parser directories.
-This is typically the case if the support module doesn't depend on the parsetree.

 2. Get `ocamlformat` compiled and passing the tests.
 If the patch to `flambda-backend` was backward compatible, then this should be